wesbos/es6-articles/04 - Temporal Dead Zone.md

 They mean that this is the temporal dead zone between `console.log` and a `let` or `const` variable, because you cannot access those kinds of variables before they're created.

 That's all you need to know.
-Put that in your back pocket, because you'll need it someday.
+Put that in your back pocket, because you'll need it someday!